daas8085/daas8085/README.md

 - 👋 Hi, I’m @Sonu_Kumar
 - 👀 I’m interested in computer science...,
-- 🌱 I’m currently learning programming language...,
+- 🌱 I’m currently learning programming language...,(Python, Java)
-- 💞️ I’m looking to collaborate on Ex Google
-- 📫 How to reach me ... this is my instagram id sanu_daas_official check out...,

 <!---
 daas8085/daas8085 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.